jmatsushita/purescript-wasm-sqlite/README.md

 # purescript-wasm-sqlite

-Bindings for Sqlite3 in the browser with wa-sqlite or cr-sqlite.
+Bindings for Sqlite3 in the browser via Wasm with wa-sqlite or cr-sqlite.
+Wraps part of [this API](https://vlcn.io/docs/js/wasm)

 NOTE: Use `purescript-node-sqlite3` in nodejs, this module will only work in the browser (or possibly another wasm runtime).